ou-medinfo/medbertjp/README.md

 They are freely available for academic purpose or individual research, but restricted for commecial use.

-The codes in this repository are distributed under the MIT License.
+The codes in this repository are licensed under the Apache License, Version2.0.